marshki/linux_sysinfo/README.md

 # Bash System Info

 Bash script to extract useful information from a `*NIX` host using a menu-driven interface.
-Ideally, this script should run in Centos 7, Debian 8, Mac OS X (11), & Ubuntu 16.04.
+Ideally, this script should run in: Centos 7, Debian 8, Mac OS X (11), & Ubuntu 16.04.
+**UPDATE (11.01.2016): ** Will need to fork program and have two distinct branches--one for Linux-based OSs and one for OS X / FreeBSD

 Still a WIP.

 # TODO

 - [ ] Get to work on: